 Stamp Duty Victoria

-It’s important to know this, because you will need to budget for this in addition to mortgage fees and any other expenses that are part of acquiring property.
+It’s important to budget for stamp duty because it’s an expense that you will need to pay in addition to mortgage fees and any other costs that are part of acquiring property.

-To calculate how much stamp duty you will pay, why not access our easy-to-use free stamp duty calculator.
+To get started, you could also try our easy to use free stamp duty calculator.
 That way, you can anticipate what your stamp duty costs will be and budget accordingly.

 In Victoria, stamp duty must be paid on the day you settle.
 This means you need to budget for stamp duty on top of your deposit, mortgage, moving costs, building inspection and any other expenses that come with buying property.